-I’m currently working on a doctorate at the Queensland University of Technology to research convict culture in the early colony from 1788 to 1840.
-The main focus is social dance with the research uncovering a surprising amount of information to prove that dance was a significant aspect of convict life.
+I have recently completed a doctorate at the Queensland University of Technology researching convict culture in the early colony from 1788 to 1840.
+The main focus concentrated on social dance with the research uncovering a surprising amount of information proving that dance was a significant aspect of convict life.

 One of the aims of historical research is to provide new perceptions and illuminating insights.
 The notion of convicts having a life which included music and dance is strikingly at odds with the prevailing image of convict heritage.
 Historians were aware that vernacular culture had quickly become established and then flourished in the English penal colony in Australia, but little was known about the details.